 Bowery is a modern farming company growing the purest produce imaginable.
 As large farms have several outdoor threats of weather and rain, Bowery chose to grow with indoor farming instead.

-The startup’s approach uses Machine learning, Led lighting, data analytics etc. to grow leafy green with zero pesticides and very small amount of water indoors.
+The startup’s approach uses Machine learning, Led lighting, data analytics, etc. to grow leafy green with zero pesticides and very small amount of water indoors.

-The company claims that its technologies help it grow throughout a year, producing 100 times extra leafy greens compared to traditional outdoor farm occupying the same-sized steps, all using ninety-five percent less water. – Source
+The company claims that its technologies help it grow throughout the year, producing 100 times extra leafy greens compared to traditional outdoor farm occupying the same-sized steps, all using ninety-five percent less water. – Source

 “We’re pretty excited about that space because some of the hardest problems in agriculture are now lending themselves to an algorithmic or computational or applied machine-learning solution”- Ceo, Matt Barnard – Source

-Zack Bogue, a Plenty investor through Data Collective, a San Francisco venture capital fund, put it this way: “We’re pretty excited about that space because some of the hardest problems in agriculture are now lending themselves to an algorithmic or computational or applied machine-learning solution.” – Source
+Zack Bogue, a Plenty investor through Data Collective, a San Francisco venture capital fund, put it this way: “We’re pretty excited about that space because some of the hardest problems in agriculture are now lending themselves to an algorithmic or computational or applied machine-learning solution.”

 Camposeven, a Transformation Agricultural Society, located in San Pedro del Pinatar (Murcia), established in 2007, is composed of 10 members, with agricultural experience over 40 years.